 Between 2011–2015 a steady increased interest in, and discussion of, RSAs was maintained.
 This is reflected by the increasing number of publications discussing RSAs during this time.
 Many existing schemes were adapted and developed across Europe and were made fit for purpose.
 Many studies noted there is no ‘one size fits all’ approach to RSAs that can be adopted, and each situation should be addressed individually, from both a country and product perspective.
 The total number of schemes reported plateaued between 2011–2013.
 Many existing schemes were adapted during this period, rather than new ones being created.

-Overall, the review identified several countries that have had the major influence on RSA development and uptake between 2000−2015.
-These include the UK, Italy, France and Germany, although Eastern European nations began to play an increasing role in the latter years.
+Overall, the review identified several countries that have had the major influence on RSA development and uptake between 2000–2015.
+These include France, Germany, Italy and the UK, although Eastern European nations began to play an increasing role in the latter years.
 Each country within the EU has adopted different strategies and developed different relationships with HTAs, which have led to noticeable differences in drug benefit evaluations, recommendations, and overall access to EU markets.

 The uncertain future of RSAs